psmenon/Collaboration-and-Competition/README.md

 model.py -  contains the Pytorch neural network (actor and critic).

-Continuous_Control.ipynb -  contains the code.
+Tennis.ipynb -  contains the code.

-checkpoint_Actor.pth -  contains the weights of the solved actor network
+checkpoint_actor_1.pth -  contains the weights of the solved actor network

-checkpoint_Critic1.pth - contains the weights of the solved critic1 network
+checkpoint_critic_1.pth - contains the weights of the solved critic1 network

-checkpoint_Critic2.pth - contains the weights of the solved critic2 network
+checkpoint_critic_2.pth - contains the weights of the solved critic2 network

 Report.pdf - the project report
 ```